Phonics – Wilson Fundations Overview

 • The tricky part (the part that must be memorized)

-This aligns with Ehri’s orthographic mapping research.
-Fundations supports mapping of regular and irregular words (sight words / heart words), making the link to mnemonics, keyword method, and letter-sound memory more explicit.
+This aligns with Ehri’s research on orthographic mapping.
+Fundations supports the mapping of regular and irregular words (sight words/heart words), making the link to mnemonics, the keyword method, and letter-sound memory more explicit.

 3. How Fundations Aligns With the Science of Reading